This article contains affiliate links. If you click and make a booking I will make a very small commission at no

 But, with the masses of tourists coming for specific well known activities in Phuket, some parts of the island that are less promoted by the tour companies have remained untouched and peaceful.
 Believe it or not there are still a lot of places in Phuket that are quiet, known only to locals and which are not even on Google Maps.
 I know because I discovered them and now, I am (reluctantly) sharing them with you.

-The Buddha Cave in Phang Nga, called Wat Tham Suwan Khuha, a network of tunnels and caves with a large reclining Buddha that are hardly explored by visitors is a great alternative to the more popular canoe tours that explore the better known parts of Phang Nga Bay.
+The Buddha Cave in Phang Nga town, called Wat Tham Suwan Khuha, is a network of tunnels and caves with a large reclining Buddha that are hardly explored by visitors and are therefore a great alternative to the more popular canoe tours that go to the better known parts of Phang Nga Bay.
 You don’t actually need a boat to get there but rather just drive to the town in the northern part of Phuket and find the cave which can be visited independently.
 The cave is surrounded by trails and waterfalls.